Four Wounded By Axe In Fight On Paris Suburban Train - UrduPoint

 Four Wounded By Axe In Fight On Paris Suburban Train

+Four teens were wounded, two of them seriously, by an axe wielded during a fight on Monday on a suburban train outside Paris, police sources said, with the main suspect later arrested

-Paris, (APP - UrduPoint / Pakistan Point News - 4th Nov, 2024) Four people were wounded, two of them seriously, by an axe wielded during a fight that erupted Monday on a suburban train outside Paris, a police source said.
+Paris, (APP - UrduPoint / Pakistan Point News - 4th Nov, 2024) Four teens were wounded, two of them seriously, by an axe wielded during a fight on Monday on a suburban train outside Paris, police sources said, with the main suspect later arrested.

-One of the victims had a hand cut off and another had their skull split open, the source added, asking not to be named.
+One of the victims -- all aged 16 or 17 -- had a hand cut off and another had their skull split open.

+Two others were more lightly injured in the struggle that one police source said had broken out around 8:00 am (0700 GMT) as the teenagers involved were on their way to secondary school.

+It was not immediately clear what triggered the fight, in which weapons including the axe, a knife, a samurai sword and baseball bats were used.

 Recent Stories